-6. Loading and Servicing
+7. Loading and Servicing

 Goal: Loading and service are critical elements that need to be accommodated for the functioning of the district.
-They should be located and designed to support the walkability of the area and minimize dead zones, particularly along major public streets and pedestrian corridors.
+They should be located and designed to support the walkability and bikeability of the area and minimize dead zones, particularly along major public streets and pedestrian corridors.

-- f.
-Locate loading and servicing areas away from major public street and significant promenades; use secondary streets or, preferably, internal alleyways for loading and service. - g.
+- l.
+Locate loading and servicing areas away from major public street and significant promenades; use secondary streets or, preferably, internal alleyways for loading and service. - m.
 Avoid creating loading/servicing areas exceeding two bays or 30 feet wide.
-Occupied ground level spaces with windows should occur between loading/servicing areas. - h.
+Occupied ground level spaces with windows should occur between loading/servicing areas. - n.
 Loading/servicing bays should be provided with architectural doors designed to complement the overall façade composition.
 Doors should be customarily closed when loading/servicing bays are in use.

-7. Academic Buildings Interior to the MIT Campus
+8. Academic Buildings Interior to the MIT Campus

-Goal: Academic buildings often have particular requirements that may make it difficult to meet these design guidelines.
-While academic buildings along major public streets should be held to the same standards as other commercial buildings, it is appropriate that there be greater latitude in ways to address the intent of the guidelines in the interior of the campus along Carleton, Hayward, and Amherst Streets.
+Goal: Academic buildings should provide ground-level retail and services in the areas at the edge of the campus to foster positive connections between the academic, research, commercial, and residential community.
+However, they often have particular requirements that may make it difficult to meet the full range of these design guidelines.
+While academic buildings along major public streets should be held to the same standards as other commercial and institutional buildings, it is appropriate that there be greater latitude in ways to address the intent of the guidelines in the interior of the campus along Carleton, Hayward, and Amherst Streets, and on Ames Street south of Main.

-8. Architectural Character
+9. Architectural Character